aykseldi/Outlier_Detection/README.md

-# OUTLIER Detection and Game Outcome Prediction
+# OUTLIER DETECTION and Game Outcome Prediction
  In this project, we analyze the NBA (National Basketball Association) statistics data for predicting the **game outcome and detecting outliers**.
  1. **Outlier Detection**